arb-afk/Maze-Runner/README.md

 ## Abstract / Overview

-MazeRunner X is an educational puzzle game that combines strategic maze navigation with advanced pathfinding algorithms.
+MazeRunner is an educational puzzle game that combines strategic maze navigation with advanced pathfinding algorithms.
 The game features dynamically generated perfect mazes with weighted terrain, multiple game modes, and an AI opponent that demonstrates various graph-based pathfinding algorithms including Dijkstra's, A*, Bidirectional A*, and Multi-Objective Search.

 **Key Learning Outcomes:**
 - Understanding graph-based pathfinding algorithms through interactive visualization